 Because you don't need a whole closet of sandals and summer dresses in the middle of winter.
 Switch out your wardrobe every few months to keep it clutter-free and filled with clothes you are actually going to wear.

-Again, this is a closet storage idea that looks lovely too, plus it's perfect for small closets as it takes up zero floor space.
+Whether you try this look with accessories or as jewelry storage, it's budget-friendly to DIY and perfect for small closets as it takes up zero floor space.

 Need closet storage for your ever-growing shoe collection?
 The best way, and one that takes up as little space as possible, is shoe organizers you can hang on the back of doors or organizers that can hang from a rail.
 Both take up zero floor space but provide an ample amount of shoe storage, plus every pair is accessible too.

-If you have got the space, adding a dressing table to your closet will provide you with plenty of room for keeping small stuff safe and out of the way.
-You'll instantly give your closet more of a dressing room feel, plus if you hang a mirror and add a stool you have a place to get ready for the day, away from the main bedroom.
+If you have a medium-sized closet, adding a dressing table will provide you with plenty of room to keep smaller items safe and out of the way.
+You'll instantly give your closet more of a dressing room or cloffice feel too – depending on the day – plus if you hang a mirror and add a stool you have a place to get ready for the day, away from the main bedroom.

-Psstt... if you don't have a walk-in closet an ottoman works just as well at the end of a bed and will give you more room to work within your closet.
+And, if you don't have a closet at all, an ottoman works just as well at the end of a bed as a DIY solution.